There for Tomorrow: Re:Creations and The Verge (2010–2013)

 In an interview during July 2010, Maile announced the band's plans to release a remix EP in the fall as well as tour one last time before the band began recording its next album.
 The remix EP, Re:Creations, was released on October 19, 2010.
 It featured several remixes as well as two new songs, "Small World" (which the band also made a remix for) and "Soul Full Solace (interlude)" which 5 of the songs reappeared in their "A Little Faster" Deluxe Edition.

 The band's third album, The Verge, was produced by Michael Elvis Baskette (Falling In Reverse, Blessthefall, and Story of the Year) and mixed by Dave Holdredge, which was released on June 28, 2011, while the band was touring on the Vans Warped Tour.
 Before the album's release, the band stated that The Verge would “sound bad" in the best ways possible.”
 The band wrote and recorded the album in one month.
 They had originally written thirteen songs over the course of a week; only the first twelve songs made it on the album.
 "Hunt Hunt Hunt," the first single from the album and was released on February 28 and later "The Joyride" on June 28, 2011, the same day of the album.
 A documentary on the record was released along with the album, featuring 4 live studio sessions, choreographed and directed by Chris Grieder.
 Maile stated in a 2011 Warped Tour interview that his favorite song off The Verge was "BLU", due to the fact that it is the band's first ballad and the piano as the lead instrument for the first time.

 The band played every date on the Vans Warped Tour 2011.
 In 2012, they recorded and released a new demo, "Road to Nowhere", which was featured in the 2012 promotional commercials for Nerf's Vortex.
 The band joined the 2012 "Beyond the Blue" tour in Japan, along with acts like Mayday Parade, Every Avenue and singer William Beckett.

 There for Tomorrow announced their first headlining tour, taking place in the autumn of 2012, as well as a United Kingdom/Europe tour, also in the fall.
 The headlining tour started on September 14, 2012, along with the bands Set It Off and Divided by Friday, and ended on October 7 of the same year, while the UK/Europe tour lasted eight days, beginning November 8 with Deaf Havana and Canterbury.

-On May 21, 2013, There for Tomorrow announced that they will be playing the Next Generation Fest in São Paulo, Brazil on July 27, alongside Young Guns, All Time Low, 3OH!3, Breathe Carolina, and Rocky Loves Emily.
+On May 21, 2013, There for Tomorrow announced that they would be playing the Next Generation Fest in São Paulo, Brazil on July 27, alongside Young Guns, All Time Low, 3OH!3, Breathe Carolina, and Rocky Loves Emily.
 On July 19, the Next Generation Fest announced that it had to be delayed four months due to unexpected circumstances, making the festival scheduled around December 2013.